MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/database-read-scale-out-overview.md

 ### Overwrite the database access intent on reports, API pages, and queries

-Read scale-out can introduce a slight delay when reading data from a database's secondary replica.
+Read scale-out may introduce a slight delay when reading data from a database's secondary replica.
 The delay is caused by the way High Availability databases replicate data changes from the primary database to secondary replicas.
-If a data delay isn't acceptable for a report, query, or API page, you can overwrite the default database access intent.
+If a delay isn't acceptable for an object, you can overwrite the default database access intent.

 For more information, see [Managing Database Access Intent](https://review.docs.microsoft.com/en-us/dynamics365/business-central/admin-data-access-intent?branch=tfs337368-readscaleout).